-- spends a lot of time doing household chores - rarely leaves their house, has no freedom of movement and no time for playing - is orphaned or living apart from their family, often in unregulated private foster care - lives in substandard accommodation - isn't sure which country, city or town they're in - is unable or reluctant to give details of accommodation or personal details - might not be registered with a school or a GP practice - has no documents or has falsified documents - has no access to their parents or guardians - is seen in inappropriate places such as brothels or factories - possesses unaccounted for money or goods - is permanently deprived of a large part of their earnings, required to earn a minimum amount of money every day or pay off an exorbitant debt - has injuries from workplace accidents - gives a prepared story which is very similar to stories given by other children.
+- spends a lot of time doing household chores - rarely leaves their house, has no freedom of movement and no time for playing - is orphaned or living apart from their family, often in unregulated private foster care - lives in substandard accommodation - isn't sure which country, city or town they're in - is unable or reluctant to give details of accommodation or personal details - might not be registered with a school or a GP practice - has no documents or has falsified documents - has no access to their parents/carers - is seen in inappropriate places such as brothels or factories - possesses unaccounted for money or goods - is permanently deprived of a large part of their earnings, required to earn a minimum amount of money every day or pay off an exorbitant debt - has injuries from workplace accidents - gives a prepared story which is very similar to stories given by other children.

-Our procedures for responding to concerns about students at risk of or victims of modern slavery are informed by the statutory DfE guidance 'Care of unaccompanied migrant child and child victims of modern slavery, published in November 2017.
+Our procedures for responding to concerns about students at risk of or victims of modern slavery are informed by the statutory DfE guidance 'Care of unaccompanied migrant child and child victims of modern slavery', published in November 2017.
 All concerns about students who may be being trafficked should be passed straight to the DSL.

-12.23.
-Peer-on-Peer abuse including 'sexting', 'upksirting' and children displaying Harmful Sexual Behaviours
+11.18 Peer on Peer abuse; 'sexting', 'upksirting' and children displaying Harmful Sexual Behaviours including sexual violence and harrassment

-Peer-on-peer abuse can take many forms including physical, sexual (e.g. inappropriate touching) and emotional abuse (including bullying and cyberbullying).
+Peer on peer abuse can take many forms including physical, sexual (e.g. inappropriate touching) and emotional abuse (including bullying and cyberbullying).
+(Department for Education (DfE))

-September 2020: Keeping Children Safe in Education; statutory guidance for schools and colleges, makes it clear that abuse is abuse and should never be tolerated or passed off as 'banter' or part of 'growing up.
+September 2021: Keeping Children Safe in Education; statutory guidance for schools and colleges, makes it clear that abuse is abuse and should never be tolerated or passed off as 'banter' or part of 'growing up'.
+At Sydenham School there is a zero-tolerance approach to sexual violence and sexual harassment and it is never acceptable and it will not be tolerated.

 The Equality Act 2010 replaced previous anti-discrimination laws with a single Act.
 A key provision was a new public sector Equality Duty, which came into force on 5 April 2011.
 This requires the school to:

-- Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the act - Advance equality of opportunity between people who share a protected characteristic (age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation) and people who do not share it - Foster good relations between people who share a protected characteristic and people who do not share it.
+- Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the act

+- Advance equality of opportunity between people who share a protected characteristic (age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation) and people who do not share it - Foster good relations between people who share a protected characteristic and people who do not share it.

 Peer on peer abuse often involves an imbalance of power between the perpetrator and the victim.
 This could involve perpetrators having control over the relationship which makes it difficult for those they abuse to defend themselves.
 This imbalance of power can manifest itself in several ways.
 It may be physical, psychological (knowing what upsets someone), or social (e.g. isolating or excluding someone).
-It could also include issues such as revenge porn or what are often gender issues (e.g. girls being touched or boys being involved in initiation activities).
+It could also include issues such as revenge porn.